Sagrada Família Schools

-The Sagrada Família Schools (Escoles de la Sagrada Família, Escuelas de la Sagrada Familia) building was constructed in 1909 by the modern Spanish architect Antoni Gaudí near the site of the Basílica de la Sagrada Família.
+The Sagrada Família Schools (Escoles de la Sagrada Família, Escuelas de la Sagrada Familia) building was constructed in 1909 by the modern Catalan architect Antoni Gaudí near the site of the Basílica de la Sagrada Família.
 It was a small school building for the children of the workers building the Sagrada Família, although other children of the neighborhood attended, especially from the underprivileged classes.
 The teaching was in the charge of Magin Espina Pujol, math teacher and friend of Gaudí, whose photo teaching classes are in the current school.

 The building has a rectangular footprint of 10 m by 20 m, and contains three classrooms, a hall, and a chapel, with lavatories in an addition to the building.
 The construction was done with a brick facade in three overlapping layers, following the Catalan technical tradition.
 Both the walls and the roof have a wavy form that gives the structure a sensation of lightness but, at the same time, great strength.
 On the exterior three areas intended as open-air classrooms were covered with iron pergolas.

 The building has been seen as an example of constructive genius and has served as a source of inspiration for many architects for its simplicity, stamina, original volume, functionality, and geometrical purity.
 Its undulating form has been applied by architects like Le Corbusier, Pier Luigi Nervi, Félix Candela, and Santiago Calatrava.